jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 helps to solve technical problems, improves the ability to effect musical nuance, and trains us to make sophisticated adjustments in real time to adapt to unexpected circumstances.
+The appearance of fluid grace by expert performers is something of an illusion created by these skillful micro-adjustments and compensations.

 ## How to use this book